polus24/hours-log/README.md

 A URL like `hours-log.pages.dev` (or your own domain) that works on any phone or PC, with data stored on Cloudflare rather than in the browser.
-Everyone who opens the link automatically sees the same shared log — no codes, accounts, or setup needed per device.
+Everyone who opens the link and enters the shared PIN sees the same log — no accounts, no per-device setup.

 ---